-The Board of Directors in article 5 of the Board of Directors Regulations expressly reserves, inter alia, on a nondelegable basis, the annual evaluation of the quality and efficiency of the functioning of the Board, the performance of their duties by the chairman of the Board and the chief executive of the company and the effective functioning of the Board Committees, based on the report referred to it by the Appointments and Remuneration Committee, if applicable in coordination with the lead Independent Director or the chairman.
-The evaluation the functioning of the Board, its chairman, the chief executive of the company and its Committees will be performed by an independent expert third party at least every two years.
+The Board of Directors, in article 5 of the Board of Directors Regulations, expressly reserves, inter alia, on a nondelegable basis, the annual evaluation of the quality and efficiency of the functioning of the Board, the performance of their duties by the chairman of the Board and the managing director of the company and the effective functioning of the Board Committees, based on the report referred to it by the Appointments and Remuneration Committee, in coordination with the lead independent Director or the chairman.
+The evaluation the functioning of the Board, its chairman, the managing director of the company and its Committees will be performed by an independent expert third party at least every two years.

-Red Eléctrica Corporación, S. A. was one of the first companies to carry out the voluntary evaluation process of its Board of Directors, also being assisted for years by outside advisors with the aim of giving its self-evaluations a more objective and independent view, thus following the recommendations established by recent regulatory amendments and the best practices applicable to Corporate Governance.
+Red Eléctrica Corporación, S. A. was one of the first companies to carry out the voluntary annual evaluation process of its Board of Directors, also being assisted for years by outside advisors with the aim of giving its self-evaluations a more objective and independent view, thus following the recommendations established by recent regulatory amendments and